Natalie Malla is an award winning writer and director for film and TV.

 Natalie’s first short film and her directorial debut, The Girl In The Dress, funded by Film London and starring Olivia Poulet, and Nick Helm, premiered at the 2015 London Film Festival, and was selected for numerous festivals worldwide, including a nomination for Best Writer at the 2016 Underwire Film Festival.

 Natalie’s original sitcom 0800 Babes co-written with Sara Butler was longlisted for the 2020 Shortcom Sitcom competition, and was also longlisted for the ERA 5050, Tell Her Vision comedy writing initiative this Autumn.
-Her comedy drama: Crow’s Feet, won the Bafta Rocliffe New Drama Writing Forum in 2013 and her original sitcom How To Be Normal co-written with Xara Higgs was shortlisted for the Funny Women Comedy Writing Award in 2015.
+Her comedy drama: Crow’s Feet, won the Bafta Rocliffe New Drama Writing Forum in 2013 and her original sitcom How To Be Normal co-written with Xara Higgs was a finalist for the Funny Women Comedy Writing Award in 2015.

 Alongside her writing and directing work, Natalie is an accomplished script editor and script doctor.
 Natalie worked with Steven Knight, Tom Hardy and Chips Hardy on Taboo, produced by Scott Free and Hardy Son and Baker.
 Taboo screened on BBC and FX in 2017.

 ©2018 by Natalie Malla.
 Proudly created with Wix.com